Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Community recovery above the Threshold

 More precisely, let $V=\ac{v_{1},\ldots,v_{m}}$ be a node set, and $G=(V,E)$ be a clique on $V$, where we remove the edge $(v_{1},v_{2})$.
 For $i< j$, we define $\Pi_{i,j}$ as the set of injections $\pi:V\to \ac{1\ldots,n}$ such that $\pi(v_{1})=i$ and $\pi(v_{2})=j$, and we set

+where $Y$ is the ``centered'' adjacency matrix~\eqref{eq:definition:Y}.
 Should $P_{G,\pi}$ be applied to the initial adjacency matrix $Y^*$ instead of the ``centered'' one $Y$, the sum $S_{ij}$ would be equal to $(m-2)!$ times the number of $m$-cliques involving the nodes $i$ and $j$ in the modified graph (where we have enforced an edge between $i$ and $j$).
 The time complexity to compute $S_{ij}$ is $O(m^2(en/m)^m)$, so it can be computed in polynomial time, as long as $m$ is considered as a constant.

 Our strategy to estimate whether $i$ and $j$ are in the same community is, essentially, to compare $S_{ij}$ to a threshold to be determined.
 To analyse this strategy, we need to compute some concentration bounds on $S_{ij}$ conditionally on $z_{i}=z_{j}$ and $z_{i}\neq z_{j}$.
 A first step in this direction is to compute the conditional means and variances of $S_{ij}$ given these two events.
 It will be convenient to use the notation $\bar q=q(1-q)$,